masak/git-workflows/README.md

 Here a catalogue of more or less common Git workflows.

+The idea is something like this: people have *intents*, things they want to do with Git.
+This catalogue translates those intents into well-defined sequences of steps.
+Really, that is what a course should focus on, too: "you want to do X? well, just follow steps A, B, and C." The understanding of the underpinnings of steps A, B, and C is nice but secondary.

 Each file contains three parts:

 * A **given** part, describing the situation.